AgnitumuS/ubjs/packages/hmr/README.md

 # Hot Module Replacement for UB

-Module for watching changes in the public part of UnityBase and send notifications for UB adminUI in dev mode using web sockets
+Module for watching changes in the `public` part of UnityBase models and sending notifications for UB adminUI HMR (in dev mode)

 ## Usage
  ```